catalyzeio/stratum-docs/concepts/organizations.md

 > ***Note:*** The [CLI](/compliant-cloud/articles/cli-stratum) [invites send](/compliant-cloud/cli-reference#invites-send) command can also be used to send an invite.

 ## Creating and Deleting Groups
-If you want to create a new group that has a [different set of ACLs](/compliant-cloud/articles/concepts/acl-groups) than your other groups, simply click the `Add Group` button.
+If you want to create a new group that has a [different set of ACLs](/compliant-cloud/articles/concepts/acl-groups) click the `Add Group` button.
+If you want to create a group that has access to everything, you check the "Full Access" checkbox.
+Note: groups with "Full Access" are implictly granted access to manage users in your organization.

 ![add_group](/compliant-cloud/articles/images/add_group.png)

-Name the group, and select the various ACLs you want the group to have.
+Name the group, and select the ACLs you want the group to have.

 ![make_group](/compliant-cloud/articles/images/make_group.png)

 ## Removing Members, Changing Groups, and Granting Environment Access

+This view is visible to all members of groups that have "Full Access".

 In the management tools, there is a list of all members of the organization.